 At the same time, we launched our Sustainable Palm Oil Sourcing Policy, which comprises three key principles: halting deforestation, protecting peat land and driving positive economic and social impacts for people and local communities.

-Through the Tropical Forest Alliance, the Consumer Goods Forum and our own work with suppliers we are committed to transforming the market and seeking the elimination of deforestation linked to palm oil.
+Through the Tropical Forest Alliance, the Consumer Goods Forum, the Banking Environment Initiative and our own work with suppliers we are committed to transforming the market and seeking the elimination of deforestation linked to palm oil.

 But we can only end deforestation if all parties join forces.
 If we meet all of our own sourcing targets but no-one else follows us, we will have failed.

 While the review is being undertaken, we believe that commitments must be made by all participating companies to halt forest clearance of potentially high conservation areas.
-In the absence of an agreed forest conservation standard, these growers must demonstrate that they will meet the RSPO’s New Planting Procedure, make this transparent and adhere to the principle of not planting afresh on peat lands.
+In the absence of an agreed forest conservation standard, these growers should demonstrate that they will meet the RSPO’s New Planting Procedure, make this transparent and adhere to the principle of not planting afresh on peat lands.
+We will work with all our suppliers to encourage this.